 JuCoby Johnson grew up in Jacksonville, FL, moved to the Twin Cities in 2011 and has been creating there ever since.
 He has been seen onstage at The Guthrie Theater, Cincinnati Playhouse in the Park, The Jungle Theater, Theater Latté Da, Theater Mu, Ten Thousand Things Theatre Company, and many more.
-His plays include How It's Gon Be (Underdog Theater, 2019) and ...but you could've held my hand (2020 O'Neill New Play Conference), 5 (2021 O'Neill NPC Finalist, Seven Devils Finalist), I'll Be Seeing You Again (Jungle Serial Audio Series, 2021) and Revelations (Playing On Air, 2021).
-He is a 2020-2021 Many Voices Mentee at the Playwright's Center in Minneapolis and a recipient of the 2020 New Now Commissions.
+His plays include How It's Gon Be (Underdog Theater, 2019), ...but you could've held my hand (2020 O'Neill New Play Conference), 5 (2021 O'Neill NPC Finalist, Seven Devils Finalist), I'll Be Seeing You Again (Jungle Serial Audio Series, 2021) and Revelations (Playing On Air, 2021).
+He is a 2020-2021 Many Voices Mentee at the Playwright's Center in Minneapolis and a graduate of the University of MN/Guthrie Theater Actor Training Program.

 Four ten-year olds meet at a wedding.
 Little do they know, they will become the center of each other's lives for decades to come.
 Jumping through time, the play uses dance, music, and poetry to explore sexuality, gender, race, and love.
 You know, the big stuff.
 Life stuff.